Yuzvendra Chahal: International career

 In April 2024, Chahal became the first player in the history of Indian Premier League to complete 200 wickets.
-In May 2024, he was named in India’s squad for the 2024 ICC Men's T20 World Cup tournament.
+In May 2024, he was named in India's squad for the 2024 Men's T20 World Cup tournament.

 IPL career

 Chahal played four teams in the Indian Premier League (IPL).
-Between 2011 and 2013 he played for Mumbai Indians before moving to Royal Challengers Bangalore where he played between 2014 and 2021, including in the 2016 final losing side.
-He joined Rajasthan Royals ahead of the 2022 season, and was again on the losing side in the 2022 final.
+Between 2011 and 2013 he played for Mumbai Indians before moving to Royal Challengers Bengaluru where he played between 2014 and 2021, including in the 2016 final losing team.
+He joined Rajasthan Royals ahead of the 2022 season, and was again on the losing team in the 2022 final.
 In 2024, he became the first bowler to take 200 IPL career wickets.

 After a lackluster start to the 2025 Indian Premier League, Chahal registered figures of 4/28 against the Kolkata Knight Riders on 15 April, helping the Punjab Kings successfully defend 111 runs, which is the lowest IPL total defended to date.
 He won Player of the Match for this performance.